SashaisaFish/complete-colours-project/Specifications.md

 User can view their palettes grouped by theme

 ## SHOULD HAVE

 ### Analogous and Complementary Colour Generation

-Users can generate a new colour for their palette, this will either be random, or a colour that is analogous/complementary to the colour they clicked on
+User can generate a new colour for their palette, this will either be random, or a colour that is analogous/complementary to the colour they clicked on

 ## COULD HAVE